 One option is to use a smartphone or iPad with an unlimited data SIM card and hotspot data connection.
 This works really well on Apple devices.
 Simply go to ‘settings’ and ‘personal hotspot’ then click the button to allow others to join with a password.
 Then share the password with those you are happy to share your wifi hotspot with.
 This works perfectly but be aware of your data allowance on your SIM card and the countries you are allowed to use it without incurring extra charges.
 See the additional note on this below.

 Portable Mobile Wifi Device

 If you don’t have that option you can use a portable mobile wifi device.
 There are many available but for our purposes, we tried the TP-LINK 4G Power Bank and 4G LTE-Advanced mobile wifi systems.
 Both have the benefit of instantly establishing a wifi hotspot to share with multiple users on various mobile devices.
-The added benefit of the 4G data storage model is it can also be used as a power bank and has a Micro SD card slot with up to 32GB of capacity so it allows us to transfer images instantly from our camera to clients no matter where we are.
+The added benefit of the 4G data storage model is it can also be used as a power bank and has a Micro SD card slot with up to 32GB of capacity so it allows us to transfer images instantly from our camera no matter where we are.

 Wifi Dongle For Your Laptop

 Another option is to use a wifi dongle that fits into your USB port on your laptop.
 Then, if you have the hotspot data sharing option on your device you can share your wifi with others that way.
 This also requires an unlimited data SIM for your country.
 Another consideration is to look at the small print and make sure the provider won’t remove your unused data after a certain date.